PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * added a protection against non-integer PandaID in peekJob
   * changed to update only changed attributes in job tables
   * fixed runMerge not to be stopped due to a single dataset error
   * added debug message for execution time of DQ2(+LFC) registration